LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 The Analytics Builder can be accessed through the Quick Launch menu which is located on the bottom left of the navigation panel.

 ### Navigation
-Dashboard navigation is performed at the top of each dashboard.
-There are headings for each panel inside the sheet for effective use.
+You can navigate among different data views within each dashboard at the top of each chapter.

 ![](img/navigation.png)